mongodb/docs/source/reference/meta-query-operators.rst

        db.collection.find()._addSpecial( "$explain", 1 )

-   The JavaScript function :js:func:`explain()` provides equivalent functionality in the :option:`mongo` shell.
+   The JavaScript function :js:func:`explain()` provides equivalent functionality in the :program:`mongo` shell.
 See the following example, which is equivalent to the above:

    .. code-block:: javascript